Tottenham Hotspur Limited Club Anti-Slavery and Human Trafficking Statement

 We manage our business through the operation of professional sports teams.
 Our revenue is received through three main revenue streams; Commercial, Broadcasting and Matchday;

 - Within the commercial revenue sector, we monetise our brand through sponsorship, retail, product licencing and content.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, including slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 The Club is committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery both within our business and through our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.

-Our supply chain includes manufacturers of our licensed products and suppliers of merchandise, office equipment, catering products and services, medical treatment and supplies, software, food and beverages, maintenance services and construction products and services.
+Our supply chain includes manufacturers of our licensed products and suppliers of merchandise, office equipment, catering products and services, medical treatment and supplies, software, food and beverages and maintenance services.